Posts Tagged ‘Liberal Party of Canada’

 Apparently former Liberal Leader Stéphane Dion suggested electoral reform would be a good start, and to that end, he floated an idea for a system the Liberal Party has since adopted as “Preferential Ballot” to reform our electoral system.

 But as it turns out, what the Liberal Party calls “Preferential Ballot” is more accurately known as “Alternative Vote.”
-At first blush this might seem to be a reasonable interim step toward proprtional representation, especially because AV is thought advantageous to centrist parties like the Liberals.
+At first blush this might seem to be a reasonable interim step toward proportional representation, especially because AV is thought advantageous to centrist parties like the Liberals.

 Whether you call the system “Preferential Ballot” or “Alternative Vote,” a closer look reveals it to be another Winner-Take-All system very much like the First Past the Post we’re presemtly saddled with.